vestrel00/contacts-android/index.md

     .find()
 ```

 It's not just for emails.
-It's for all common data kinds (including custom data).
+It's for all data kinds (including custom data).

-> For more info, read [How do I get a list of specific data kinds?](/howto/howto-query-specific-data-kinds.md)
+> For more info, read [How do I get a list of specific data kinds?](/howto/howto-query-data-sets.md)

 To **CREATE/INSERT** a contact with a name of "John Doe" who works at Amazon with a work email of
 "john.doe@amazon.com" (in Kotlin),